 Milk fat composition

-More than 99% of milk fat is FA esters.
+More than 99% of milk fat consist of FA esters.
 The FA composition of ruminant milk is important for human nutrition and is unique among dietary lipid sources for humans.
-Over 400 different FA have been found in ruminant milk [29].
-Many of these FAs (13%-16% of total milk FA), such as branched-chains FA and trans FA, are derived from rumen microbial lipid metabolism, and are therefore, not found in plant- or non-ruminant-based fats [30, 31].
-Saturated fatty acids (SFA) constitute up to 75% of total milk FA, with palmitic acid (16:0) being the most abundant SFA (25%-30% of total milk FA) [32].
-A 2020 analysis of 194 whole milk samples from 17 different brands in the northeast United States showed that most of the commercially available milk contains between 66% and 72% of SFA [31].
-Monounsaturated fatty acids (MUFA) make up about 24% to 29% of total milk FA, with trans-MUFA contributing between 2.5% and 4.5% [31, 33].
-Oleic acid (18:1 c9) is the main MUFA, accounting for about 85% of all MUFA.
-Lastly, polyunsaturated fatty acids (PUFA) make up the remainder of milk FA.
-Conjugated linoleic acids, of which rumenic acid is the primary isomer (18:2 c9,t11), constitute up to 1% of total milk FA [33].
-The most abundant PUFA in milk is, however, the n-6 FA linoleic acid (18:2 c9, c12), typically accounting for more than half of all PUFA.
-The most abundant n-3 FA in milk is α-linolenic acid (18:3 c9, c12, c15), which typically account for about 0.5% of total milk FA [34].
-In milk from conventionally raised cattle, the n-6/n-3 FA ratio is skewed in favor of n-6 FA averaging between 2 and 9 [31].
-However, this ratio is highly dependent on feeding practices, and milk from organically raised cows contains a much lower n-6/n-3 FA ratio, typically between 1 and 5 [31].
-This variability in n-6/n-3 ratio reflects the variability of FA in different feeds; mammals do not possess the enzymes required to desaturate FA in positions 3 and 6, meaning their origin is entirely from the diet [35].
-Milk also contains minute quantities of other lipids such as vitamin A precursors (carotenoids and retinoids) and eicosanoids (e.g., prostaglandins) [36, 37].
+Over 400 different FAs have been found in ruminant milk [29].
+Many of these FAs (13%–16% of total milk FAs), such as branched-chain FA and trans-FAs, are derived from rumen microbial lipid metabolism and are therefore not found in plant- or nonruminant-based fats [30, 31].
+Saturated fatty acids (SFAs) constitute up to 75% of total milk FAs, with palmitic acid (16:0) being the most abundant SFA (25%–30% of total milk FAs) [32].
+A 2020 analysis of 194 whole milk samples from 17 different brands in the northeast United States revealed that most commercially available milk contains between 66% and 72% SFAs [31].
+Monounsaturated fatty acids (MUFAs) make up approximately 24%–29% of total milk FAs, with trans-MUFAs contributing between 2.5% and 4.5% [31, 33].
+Oleic acid (18:1 c9) is the main MUFA, accounting for approximately 85% of all MUFAs.
+Finally, polyunsaturated fatty acids (PUFAs) make up the remainder of milk FAs.
+Conjugated linoleic acids, of which rumenic acid is the primary isomer (18:2 c9,t11), constitute up to 1% of total milk FAs [33].
+However, the most abundant PUFA in milk is the n-6 FA linoleic acid (18:2 c9, c12), which typically accounts for more than half of all PUFAs.
+The most abundant n-3 FA in milk is α-linolenic acid (18:3 c9, c12, c15), which typically accounts for approximately 0.5% of the total milk FA content [34].
+In milk from conventionally raised cattle, the n-6/n-3 FA ratio is skewed in favor of n-6 FA, which averages between 2 and 9 [31].
+However, this ratio is highly dependent on feeding practices, and milk from organically raised cows has a much lower n-6/n-3 FA ratio, typically between 1 and 5 [31].
+This variability in the n-6/n-3 ratio reflects the variability of FAs in different feeds; mammals do not possess the enzymes required to desaturate FAs at positions 3 and 6, meaning that their origin is entirely from the diet [35].
+Milk also contains minute quantities of other lipids, such as vitamin A precursors (carotenoids and retinoids) and eicosanoids (e.g., prostaglandins) [36, 37].

 Origin of the fatty acids in milk lipids